Slack Bot

 Subscribe to these bot events:

-app_mention— Respond to @mentionsmessage.im— Respond to DMsmessage.channels— Thread follow-ups in channelsmessage.groups— Thread follow-ups in private channels
+app_mention— Respond to @mentionsmessage.im— Respond to DMsmessage.channels— Thread follow-ups in channelsmessage.groups— Thread follow-ups in private channelslink_shared— Render Work Object unfurl cards for ZenSearch-indexed URLsentity_details_requested— Open per-viewer flexpane when a user clicks an unfurl

 Interactivity